 - In-person – One of our inspectors will visit the property driving one of our office vehicles that are clearly marked as a state vehicle from the PVA office.
 Our inspectors will identify themselves before inspecting your property.

 In 2018-2019 we completed a thorough inspection of farm properties.
 McCracken County has approximately 1,946 farms.
-After farms are complete we will continue residential & commercial property inspections.
-The plan will be posted here when specifics are available.

 - Lowertown (in progress)